diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-06-14-how-i-plan-to-be-able-to-retire-at-35.md

 To increase the savings rate, there are two things you can do:
 - **Increase income** - this does not come as a surprise, but increasing income is probably the best way to increase the savings rate.
 Unlike reducing expenses, there is no upper limit to how much we can increase our income.
 Reevaluate your job situation and the market.
 Can you increase your income by switching jobs?
 Can you ask for a raise from your boss?
-- **Reduce expenses** - reducing expenses it's not about depriving yourself and living a depressing life, but instead focusing on what is important and reducing the superfluous waste.
+- **Reduce expenses** - reducing expenses is not about depriving yourself and living a depressing life, but instead focusing on what is important and reducing the superfluous waste.
 You want to make conscious choices to live efficiently, knowing that you are investing for a better future.
 This often includes renegotiation of energy/water/gas contracts, canceling unnecessary subscriptions, and avoiding unnecessary spending.

 ----